ArrowDevAI/pokedex/README.md

 <h1>Pokedex</h1>
-<p>This project utilizes the pokeAPI to display basic data for each pokemon.</p>
+<p>This project serves as a student project and utilizes the pokeAPI to display basic data for each pokemon.</p>